 - Estate and Gift Tax Increased Exemption:

 - Increased to $11.2 million per person in 2018 ($22.4 million per married couple).
 However, these levels “sunset” in 2025 back to 2017 levels plus inflation, so how do you plan if you live another 9 years?

 Our recommendations will be gradual and ongoing as the “Tax Cut and Jobs Act” becomes clearer and amendments are instituted.
 We will not rush to judgment based upon media “hype” or “what I have heard” comments.

 For 22+ years we have had a saying at WMGNA, “Your taxes affect everything you do, and everything you do affects your taxes!”

 Call or email us with any questions or issues, and please feel free to let family members, friends or colleagues know that we are available to help them with a mission to minimize taxes.

-Disclosure – Securities and advisory services offered through Triad Advisors, Inc., Member FINRA/SIPC, a Registered Investment Advisor.
+Disclosure – Securities and advisory services offered through Triad Advisors, LLC., Member FINRA/SIPC, a Registered Investment Advisor.
 Additional advisory services offered through Wealth Management Group of North America, LLC (WMGNA), a Registered Investment Advisor.
-WMGNA and Triad Advisors, Inc. are separate and unrelated companies.
+WMGNA and Triad Advisors, LLC. are separate and unrelated companies.